YinchuanLi05/GPRForce/README.md

 # GPRForce

-**GPRForce** is an end-to-end desktop platform for ground-penetrating radar (GPR) data, built around a closed-loop workflow of **import, metadata completion, processing, visualization, comparison, and export**.
+**GPRForce** is an end-to-end desktop platform for ground-penetrating radar (GPR) data, built around a closed-loop workflow of **import, metadata completion, processing, visualization, comparison, 和 export**.
 It supports **linked inspection of simulation models (gprMax `.in`) and echo data (`.out` / `.npy`)**, while turning commonly used preprocessing and filtering pipelines into **parameterized and reproducible workflows** for both research and engineering delivery.

 > **Name meaning:** GPR stands for *Ground Penetrating Radar*.
 The word *Force* reflects the software’s intended role as a driving force for GPR workflows—transforming scattered empirical know-how into an operational, comparable, and reproducible engineering process.